bnc-ss/docs/docs/support/address-change-requests.md

 **Refund impact**: 0 %

 ## Problem
-Customer has a general inquiry or support request that needs assistance.
+Customer needs to update their shipping address for an existing order.

 ## Step-by-Step Resolution
-1. Acknowledge customer inquiry
+1. Verify order is still in processing
-2. Gather necessary information
+2. Check cut-off time for address changes
-3. Provide appropriate solution
+3. Update shipping address in system
-4. Confirm resolution
+4. Confirm new address with customer
-5. Follow up if needed
+5. Update tracking information

 ## Preventive Tips
-- Provide clear communication
+- Allow address changes during processing
-- Set realistic expectations
+- Set clear cut-off times
-- Follow up proactively
+- Provide order confirmation details
-- Document all interactions
+- Use address verification tools

 ## Sample Agent Reply
-> Hi {{customer_name}}, Thank you for reaching out.
-I'm here to help you with your inquiry.
+> Hi {{customer_name}}, I'd be happy to help you update your shipping address.
+Let me check if we can still make this change.

 ## Refund / Exchange Eligibility <span id="refund-policy"></span>
 Standard refund and exchange policies apply.
 Please refer to our [refund policy](refund-cancel-flow.md) for detailed information.